ethanNguyenUser/Convex-Hull/README.md

 All points are shown with coordinates listed

-Colors of lines, points, background, and sidelines are easily changable
+Colors of lines, points, background, and sidelines are easily changeable